zeitspace/zeitbook-frontend/steps/03-push-notifications.md

 export default getNotificationToken;
 ```

 > To keep this demo application simple, we've decided not to have a concept of user accounts.
-In a real-world application, instead of storing tokens as a part of each post and comment by a user, you would store them as attributes of users.
-See [the Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/js/first-message) documentation for more details.
+In a real-world application, instead of storing the notification token as a part of each post or comment by a user, you would store the notification token as a part of the user model.
 >
 > Before making POST requests to the backend, the functions in `src/api.js` wait for the Promise `getNotificationToken()` to resolve, then include the resulting token in their requests to the backend.
 >